TideIllustrated - The 3-pointer: Three takeaways from Alabama's win against SDSU

 Clowney makes huge impact in return

+Clowney's hot start helped him tally a team-high 14 points in the first half and his mojo stayed with him throughout the game as he tallied a career-high 22 points.
+It also set a new career-high for 3-point baskets for the true freshman, as he shot 5-of-12 from deep.

-It didn't end at the offensive end of the floor for Clowney as he hauled in a team-high four rebounds in just 13 minutes.
+It didn't end at the offensive end of the floor for Clowney as he hauled in a team-high nine rebounds and tallied four charges in 29 minutes of play.

-Clowney finished with a game-high 22 points which set a new career-high for the freshman.
+"I was sore, but I could play," Clowney said.
+"I just going to try and play and I wasn't going to play no different than I usually do.
+I rough start shooting the ball for the season and they scouted that and they felt like they could live with me taking shots."

+Oats said leaving Clowney open was the Jackrabbits' defensive scheme all night and it was production the team needed tonight.

 Alabama goes hot and cold from deep